Edit in GitHubLog an issue

 }

-Please ensure you include the authentication headers correctly.
-Pass the token in the Authorization header and the client ID in the X-Api-Key header.
+Please ensure you include the authentication headers correctly; pass the token in the Authorization header and the client id in the X-Api-Key header.
 The API will return a JSON string for you to process and return to the caller.

 Executing the Firefly API Call

-We define a simple prompt and call the function to interact with the Firefly API, displaying the result on the screen.
+Next, define a simple prompt and call the function to interact with the Firefly API, displaying the result on the screen.

 Copied to your clipboard